CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 ## Winner winner chicken dinner

 With the data we extracted, we can write another custom transformer to deobfuscate them automatically.

-The deobfuscation process is like the diagram below.
+The deobfuscation process is like the diagram below:

 ![diff](diff.png)